 Treatments last 30 minutes to an hour, depending on type.
 Average cost for a procedure is $300.

-Paul Savage, M.D., is a leader in anti-aging medicine, revolutionizing the approach to regenerative, integrative care.
-He founded Agenixs, the first anti-aging concierge medical practice in the United States, with a focus on white-glove, customized treatment.
+Paul Savage, M.D., is a leader in integrative medicine, revolutionizing the approach to regenerative, integrative care.
+He founded Agenixs, the first integrative medicine concierge medical practice in the United States, with a focus on white-glove, customized treatment.
 Dr. Savage has treated thousands of patients throughout his 25-year career.
 His unique approach brings together innovative research, the most up-to-date methods of evaluation and treatment, and his own vast experience.
-He is a nationally sought-after lecturer, has been called upon by major news media to provide expert insight on anti-aging and hormone therapy, and is featured in Suzanne Somer’s bestseller, “Ageless.”
+He is a nationally sought-after lecturer, has been called upon by major news media to provide expert insight on integrative medicine and hormone therapy, and is featured in Suzanne Somer’s bestseller, “Ageless.”